WRC Bots Combat

 A match is played One-on-One.
 Refer to the rules in Rulebook.

 - Construct a team of a minimum of 2 and a maximum of 10 members.
 Any institution (School/College/University/Vocational Institution) or group of students (within defined age), may form a team.

 - Register the team for the specified competition online on the official technician website only.

-- The team has to build a remotely controlled Bot (Wireless).
+- The team has to build a Wireless Bot.

 The team must build and bring one pre-constructed, autonomous, or manual, a wireless robot whose purpose is to push, throw, flip, hit, drag, or otherwise move the opponent out of the battle ring within the maximum battle time.
 The following section details the rules and specifications regarding the robot; please be sure to read them carefully and refer to them as you design your robot.